dunzeng/MORE/README.md

 ## Run

-Our experiments consists of 5 main steps:
+Our experiments consist of 5 main steps:

 ### 1. Reward model training
 ```